check-spelling/check-spelling-docs/Feature:-Area-dictionaries.md

 A first draft has been added for [assembly-dictionaries](https://github.com/check-spelling/assembly-dictionaries/tree/20231110).

-Testing in prerelease versions of check-spelling/spell-check-this may start in 2024.
+Testing in prerelease versions of check-spelling/spell-check-this started October 2025.

 ## Future work